markcode/kurunt-axon/Readme.md

 # markcode:

   I've made some changes to axon, to make it work with kurunt for guaranteeing message processing, etc.
   These changes currently only work with kurunt, however may become pull requests within axon in the future.
+  NOTE: Guaranteed Message Processing feature is under development and its use should be considered experimental.

 # Axon